INTELLIA THERAPEUTICS, INC. (NASDAQ: NTLA) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Intellia Therapeutics, Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Intellia Therapeutics, Inc. (“Intellia” or the “Company”) (NASDAQ: NTLA) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Intellia securities, and/or would like to discuss your legal rights and options please visit Intellia Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Intellia securities, and/or would like to discuss your legal rights and options please visit Intellia Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the District of Massachusetts on behalf of investors who purchased or acquired the securities of Intellia between July 30, 2024 and January 8, 2025, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.